abidxraihan/Hoopla-audiobook-downloader/README.md

-# Hoopla audiobook Downloader
-This will let you download audiobooks (maybe even videos) from Hoopla Digital.
+Hoopla audiobook Downloader will let you download audiobooks (maybe even videos) from Hoopla Digital.

 1. download and install the latest python (i used 3.13.1)